Most vets recommend switching to adult food when your puppy is about one year old (for small breeds) or two years old (for large breeds).

 When switching to adult dog food like PURINA® BETA®, you should allow 7-10 days for the transition.
 Gradually add more adult dog food and less of their puppy food to your pup’s dish each day until the change is complete.
 This gradual transition will help avoid dietary upsets.

 Remember individual needs can vary.
 Feed your puppy to maintain his ideal body condition, and remember that slight appetite changes and occasional digestive upsets are normal in young dogs.
 If upsets become severe or last longer than a day or two, contact your vet.

 How often should I feed my puppy as he grows into an adult dog?

-Generally two times a day.
+When you’re feeding your puppy, it’s generally best to go for two meals a day.
 But every dog is different, so consult your vet to figure out the right feeding schedule.